- Course at a Glance

 ` Applicable to students gaining entry under option a) or d) of the Entry Requirements.

 * Graduate Diploma of Engineering (Electrical Systems): Students who elect to exit the program after successfully completing all of the first year units, as outlined above, can opt to receive EIT's Graduate diploma of Engineering (Electrical Systems).
-If students wish to finalize the Master qualification after exiting at Grad dip level, they will need to re-enrol and relinquish the Graduate diploma testamur.
+If students wish to finalize the Master qualification after exiting at Graduate Diploma level, they will need to re-enrol and relinquish the Graduate Diploma testamur.

 Entry Requirements - Master of Engineering (Electrical Systems)

 To gain entry into this program, applicants need one of the following:

 a) a recognized 3-year bachelor degree* in an engineering qualification in a congruent** field of practice.

 b) an EIT Bachelor of Science (Engineering) degree in a congruent** field of practice.